-The Council has numerous operating (rental) leases over certain properties and equipment in its ownershipMiddlesbrough CouncilDraft Statement of Accounts 2020-21Page | 47 where the balance of risks and rewards of the contract remain under its discretion.
+The Council has numerous operating (rental) leases over certain properties and equipment in its ownership where the balance of risks and rewards of the contract remain under its discretion.
 These assets are retained in the Balance Sheet following normal principles relating to property, plant and equipment.
 Rental income is credited to the Comprehensive Income and Expenditure Statement against the relevant service line heading on a straight-line basis.